Alistair McGowan: Return to acting and radio work (2005)

+In 2008 he made his directing debut at Guildhall School of Music and Drama (where he studied) with Noël Coward's classic comedy Semi-Monde.
 In March 2009, McGowan starred as the Duke in the stage version of Shakespeare's Measure for Measure.

-McGowan appeared as a host on one episode of the fifth series of Live at the Apollo, which aired on 1 January 2010.

-McGowan appeared in Skins in February 2011, playing Nick's coach in the fifth episode of the new series.
-On 12 March, he played the part of the Pirate King in Gilbert and Sullivan's The Pirates of Penzance, at the Barbican Centre, London. and, later in the year, took over from Rupert Everett in the part of Henry Higgins in Pygmalion at the Garrick Theatre, opposite Kara Tointon as Eliza Doolittle.
-In April 2011, he took to the stage at the Djanogly Theatre, Lakeside Arts Centre at the University of Nottingham in David Mamet's controversial drama Oleanna.
-On 9 June 2011 he was unveiled as the newest addition to the BBC Wimbledon commentary team.
+In 2010 McGowan appeared as a host on one episode of the fifth series of Live at the Apollo (2010).
+In 2011 he appeared playing Nick's coach in the fifth episode of Skins (2011), On 12 March 2011, he played the part of the Pirate King in Gilbert and Sullivan's The Pirates of Penzance, at the Barbican Centre, London.
+Also in 2011, he co-starred as Piero di Cosimo de' Medici in season one of the CBBC series Leonardo.

-Also in 2011, he co-starred in season one of the CBBC series Leonardo as Piero di Cosimo de' Medici (being replaced in the role for season 2 by James Clyde).

-In 2013, McGowan embarked on a fifty-date stand-up tour in his show Not Just A Pretty Voice.
+In 2013 McGowan embarked on a fifty-date stand-up tour in his show Not Just A Pretty Voice.
 He also took part, with Eddie Izzard, in the first ever stand-up show performed by two English comics totally in French in Sheffield.
-His voice appeared in the film The Unbeatables.
+In 2014 he teamed up with comedian Jasper Carrott to present comedy shows where they shared 50% of the show with comedy stand up routines and impressions; They performed at over 100 shows together.

 From 10 June to 11 July 2015, McGowan starred as Jimmy Savile in An Audience with Jimmy Savile, a play written by Jonathan Maitland, at the Park Theatre in London.
 McGowan was praised for his performance.
 The show was transferred to the Edinburgh Festival Fringe in August.
-He made another cameo as Savile in the movie Creation Stories about Creation Records owner Alan McGee.
+He made another cameo as Savile in the film Creation Stories about Creation Records owner Alan McGee.

-In 2018, McGowan was a voice-artist, writer, and producer on the topical re-voicing show The Week That Wasn't on Sky One.
-In 2022, he narrated the documentary film My Name is Alfred Hitchcock as Alfred Hitchcock.
+In 2018 McGowan was a voice-artist, writer, and producer on the topical re-voicing show The Week That Wasn't on Sky One.In 2022 he narrated the documentary film My Name is Alfred Hitchcock as Alfred Hitchcock.